foxwallet/hc.foxwallet.com/docs/01-basic/04-manage-wallet.md

 # Manage Wallets
 [FoxWallet](https://foxwallet.com) supports importing multiple wallets through private key or mnemonic.
 In particular, the mnemonic type wallet is based on [BIP44 standard](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), so multiple accounts can be assigned, each with a unique address.

-You can view the "Manage Wallet" page via "Settings" => "Wallets", view/add/remove wallets and accounts.
+You can view the "Manage Wallet" page via "Me" => "Wallets", view/add/remove wallets and accounts.

 ## Add wallet
 Click the "+ Add wallet" button in "Wallets" page, select the corresponding method and follow the prompts to create or restore a wallet.